Csbrock16/E-Commerce-Sales-Data/README.md

 ### Project Review

-The dataset in file E-Commerce Dashboard dataset.xlsx contains sales data for different product categories
+The dataset in file E-Commerce Dashboard Project - #1.xlsx contains sales data for different product categories

 ### Data Source

-E-Commerce Dashboard Dataset: The primary dataset used for this analysis is the "E-Commerce Dashboard dataset.xlsx" containing detailed information pertaining products sales & profits month-wise along with region-wise while using combo box for product category, a column chart, and dashboard
+E-Commerce Dashboard Dataset: The primary dataset used for this analysis is the "E-Commerce Dashboard Project - #1.xlsx" containing detailed information pertaining products sales & profits month-wise along with region-wise while using combo box for product category, a column chart, and dashboard

 ### Tools